 It has been standard in twin modeling to fit models to the raw data, as often data are missing on some co-twins.
 When using FIML, we also need to specify the expected means.
 There is no reason to expect that the variances are different for twin 1 and twin 2, neither are the means for twin 1 and twin 2 expected to differ.
 This can easily be verified by fitting submodels to the saturated model, prior to fitting the *ACE* model.

-Let us start by simulating twin data followed by fitting a series of models.
-The code includes both the twin data simulation and several OpenMx scripts to analyze the data.
+Let us start by simulating the data following by fitting a series of models.
+The code. includes both the twin data simulation and several OpenMx scripts to analyze the data.
 We will describe each of the parts in turn and include the code for the specific part in the code blocks.
-Note that a more extensive example is discussed later in Genetic Epidemiology, Matrix Specification.

 Note that the mxModel statement for the DZ twins is almost identical to that for MZ twins, except for the names of the objects and data.
-If the arguments to the OpenMx command are given in the default order (see i.e. ?mxMatrix to open the help/reference page for that command), then it is not necessary to include the name of the argument.
-Given we skip a few optional arguments, such as lbound and ubound, the argument name name= is included to refer to the right argument.
+If the arguments to the OpenMx command are given in the default order (see i.e. ?mxMatrix to go to the help/reference page for that command), then it is not necessary to include the name of the argument.
+Given we skip a few optional arguments, the argument name name= is included to refer to the right arguments.
 For didactic purposes, we prefer the formatting used for the MZ group, with soft tabs and each argument on a separate line, etc. (see list of formatting rules).
 However, the experienced user may want to use a more compact form, as the one used for the DZ group.

 The two models are then combined in a ‘super’model which includes them as arguments.
 Additional arguments are an mxAlgebra statement to add the objective funtions/likelihood of the two submodels.
 To evaluate them simultaneously, we use the mxAlgebraObjective with the previous algebra as its argument.
 The mxRun command is used to start optimization.

 It is always helpful/advised to check the model specifications before interpreting the output.
-Here we are interested in the values for the expected mean vectors and covariance matrices, and the goodness-of-fit statistics, including the likelihood, degrees of freedom, and any other derived indices, such as i.e. Akaike’s Information Criterion, which can be obtained by summary(twinSatFit).
+Here we are interested in the values for the expected mean vectors and covariance matrices, and the goodness-of-fit statistics, including the likelihood, degrees of freedom, and any other derived indices.

 ExpMeanMZ <- mxEval(MZ.expMeanMZ, twinSatFit) ExpCovMZ <- mxEval(MZ.expCovMZ, twinSatFit) ExpMeanDZ <- mxEval(DZ.expMeanDZ, twinSatFit) ExpCovDZ <- mxEval(DZ.expCovDZ, twinSatFit) LL_Sat <- mxEval(objective, twinSatFit)